 The overall expenditure in Sports Marketing is growing steadily.
 Last year, according to Forbes reports, almost $50 Bln have been spent by marketeers in the sport industry.
 Europe is leading the pack, with an expenditure of $14,5 Bln, while North America follows swiftly at 13,8 Bln.

-Sports and Event Marketing with Corporate Hospitality Programs are one of the most loved benefits of sponsorship.
+Hospitality programs at Sporting Events are among the most loved benefits of sponsorship.
 They allow your brand and company to take their best guests and clients to the most prestigious sporting events.
 Not only that: VIP services, exclusive behind the scenes and a privileged venues and views are often part of the menu.

 I – Internationality